altocodenl/cell/vibey.md

 Hi!
 I'm building vibey.
 See please vibey.md, then vibey-server.js and vibey-client.js.

-These are the flow I want to achieve now:
+These are the flows I want to achieve now:

 Flow #1:

+- I go to localhost:3001
-- I appear on the Files tab
+- I appear on the Docs tab
 - I go to the dialogs tab
 - I open a new dialog, entering its name
-- A file named dialog-<timestamp>-<name>-waiting.md is created
+- A file named dialog-<timestamp>-<name>-waiting.md is created, but I only see the name of the dialog.
+The status is shown as an appropriate icon.
+The entire name is seen, even if it makes the label larger.
 - The dropdown for gpt5.3 is selected.
 I enter some text on the box below on the right (not a prompt window) and I send it and off the dialog goes.
+The request is to read vibey.md.
+- I get a request to read the file and I authorize it.
 - I get a LLM response.
-I can see tokens used, times.
+I can see tokens used, times of requests.
+The file sent is compacted, not shown fully.
+I can expand it (and re-contract it by clicking another button).
-- I ask a question to the LLM which requires tool use (say a diff).
+- I ask a question to the LLM which requires tool use (say a diff): please add a console.log at the top of vibey-server.js.
 - The LLM asks for it and I need to authorize it.
 I authorize it once.
 - The diff is applied.
+I can see it with a green background.

 Flow #2:

-- I appear on the Files tab
+- I appear on the Docs tab
 - I click on main.md (which is, under the hood, doc-main.md).
 - I can have a good editing experience of the file.
 - I can save my changes.
+- If I leave before saving my changes, I'm warned and can stay and then save.
 - I can make more changes and discard them.

 Flow #3: